-After an incredible cultural and religious journey, might as well visit other attractions in San Fernando, Pampanga.
+After an incredible cultural and religious journey, it is a must to visit other attractions in San Fernando, Pampanga.
 For instance, you may go to Villa Alfredo’s Resort, a waterpark and garden resort.
 It has six themed swimming pools, a kids’ wading pool with slides and Jacuzzis.
-What sets it apart from other resorts in San Fernando, Pampanga are its marine aquarium and aviary.
+What sets it apart from other resorts in San Fernando, Pampanga is its marine aquarium and aviary.

-If you got tired of visiting the places, you may spend the rest of the day at Citronnelle Spa & Café.
-The place can be described in four words: spa, yoga, detox and accommodation.
-The spa is manned by only the most professional therapists.
+If you got tired of visiting the places, you might spend the rest of the day at Citronnelle Spa & Café.
+The area can be described in four words: spa, yoga, detox, and accommodation.
+Only the most professional therapists man the spa.

-Some of these restaurants offer distinct Kapampangan recipes like kamaru (cricket), betuteng tugak (stuffed frog), buru keng mustasa (fermented rice in mustard leaves), sisig babi, etc.
+Some of these restaurants offer distinct Kapampangan recipes like Camaru (cricket), betuteng tugak (stuffed frog), buru keng mustasa (fermented rice in mustard leaves), sisig baboy, etc.

-There are also pastry shops like Nathaniel’s, Susie’s and A La Crème.
+There are also pastry shops like Nathaniel’s, A La Crème, Suzie’s Cuisine, and L.A.
+Bakeshop.